 STUDENT (ENTREPRENEUR, if applicable) AGREES TO:

 Attend school regularly, and the work-based learning experience as scheduled.
 The student will notify the school and employer by a designated time regarding an absence.
-When a student is absent he/she is not permitted to participate in the HQWBL experience that day unless advance permission has been granted by the HQWBL coordinator/teacher/point of contact.
+When a student is absent he/she is not permitted to participate in the HQWBL experience that day unless advance permission has been granted by the HQWBL coordinator/teacher/point-of-contact.

 Demonstrate honesty, punctuality, courtesy, a cooperative attitude, proper health and grooming habits, appropriate dress, and a willingness to learn while at the workplace.